 Apply for your code compliance certificate

-- As soon as practicable following completion of the building work, and after all inspections have been completed, you must apply to the Council for a code compliance certificate using the prescribed form.
+- As soon as practicable following completion of the building work, you must apply to the Council for a code compliance certificate using the prescribed form.

 Certificate for public use